derekrodgers/vancouver-trees-dashboard/README.md

 R
 ```

-At the R console, install the `renv` package and restore from the project's `renv.lock` file to install required packages:
+At the R console, install the `renv` package, then restore from the project's `renv.lock` file to install required packages:

 ```r
 install.packages("renv")